 1.What are you doing to combat stress?

-According to ChaCha.com”Most dancers retire at about 30-35 some earlier some go on a bit longer, it is because their bodies can’t do the things any longer”
+According to ChaCha.com, “Most dancers retire at about 30-35 some earlier, some go on a bit longer, but those who don’t it is because their bodies can’t do the things they used to do any longer”

 The Occupational Outlook Handbook agrees it says, “Dance takes a toll on a person’s body, giving dancers one of the highest rates of nonfatal on-the-job injuries.
 Many dancers stop performing by their late thirties because of the physical demands dancing makes on the body.”

 2. What are you doing to alleviate the physical demands on your body?